Skip to content

 {

-return $this->draft(); // or even return a random valid state
+return $this->draft(); // or return a (random) valid state

 }